vess-dev/Grimfall/README.md

 Twice per session choose one of the following:
   - Push yourself for another talent without receiving a mark.
   - Gain bonus dice for a roll for every harm and two marks you have.
-  - Gain potency on any roll related to strength based actions.
+  - Gain potency on a single roll related to strength based actions.

 Growth - Every 2 levels, you can use Barbarian one more time per session.